That-Random-Guy567/That-Random-Bot/README.md

 # Discord_Bot
-If you use this, please credit me somewhere as @That-RandomCoder (github) or @thatrandomblenderguy (youtube, discord)
+If you use this, please credit me somewhere as `@That-Random-Guy567` (github) or `@thatrandomblenderguy` (youtube, discord) To install the packages required but this test, Go to ~/Extra/requirements.txt and folllow the instructions to install the packages.

 Making custom discord bot that allows for: